With a well-crafted route, 10 days in Scotland is just enough time to see most of the major highlights on every Scotland bucket list.

 Parking is plentiful but comes at a small fee.
 Be sure to explore the surrounding gardens and forest walks, keeping a keen eye out for red squirrels and red deer.

 There is something I absolutely love about Craigievar Castle!
-It’s pastel pink walls, slender shape, and general aesthetic makes it look so out of place compared to the more traditional castles you will have traveled to so far.
-It is even rumored to be the inspiration for Disney’s Cinderella castle!
+Its pastel pink walls, slender shape, and general aesthetic makes it look so out of place compared to the more traditional castles you will have travelled to so far.
+It is even rumoured to be the inspiration for Disney’s Cinderella castle!

 Craigievar Castle is owned by the National Trust of Scotland, meaning there is a small, metered fee to park, restroom facilities, and another fee to enter.
 I arrived for sunrise before the castle was open, so entering was not an option.
 The good news was that I had the place all to myself to snap off some pictures of me doing my best princess impression.